Jaideepk2004/dijkstra-s-algorithm-map-project/README.md

 - Integrated Leaflet.js to ensure smooth and interactive map navigation.
 - Designed a clean UI to allow users to input custom data easily and visualize the algorithm’s steps.

-## 🎯 Accomplishments That We're Proud Of

-- Successfully implemented Dijkstra’s algorithm for dynamic, interactive maps.
-- Developed a user-friendly interface that helps users grasp complex pathfinding concepts.
-- Deployed the platform for easy access and testing.

 ## 📖 What We Learned

 - Gained a deeper understanding of Dijkstra’s algorithm and its practical applications.